A. Garrett Lisi Gar@Lisi.org

 INSTRUCTION EXPERIENCE

-I have taught several introductory college physics courses and consistently receive the highest ratings from students.
+Taught several introductory college physics courses and consistently received the highest ratings from students.

 11/03-4/04 Snowboarding Instructor, Breckenridge, Colorado